 Once the type is selected, connect the connection parameters.

-Figure 14.
-Creating an instance (Pump10) based on My_MotorType, which is located in the application.
-The instance needs the location (Application_1) and the type (My_MotorType)
+Figure 19 shows the creation of an instance (Pump10) based on My_MotorType, which is a diagram type located in the application.
+The instance needs the location (Application_1) and the type (My_MotorType).